-As a first attempt to measure the utility of game adventure construction as a means of learning skills applicable across scientific domains, we used the "Video Game Higher Order Thinking Evaluation Rubric" created by Rice (2007).
-This rubric produces a score in the range from 0 - 20.
+0 to 20.
 The score is then mapped onto a Video Game Cognitive Variability Scale (VGCVS).
-The VGCVS is defined in TABLE 2.
-Although this rubric is designed to evaluate the higher order thinking skills used when playing video games, it is a good first step to measure the higher order thinking skills used to construct game adventures as well, since the author uses similar skills to create situations as the player uses to solve them.
-However, as outlined by Papert (1991) and illustrated by many others (Bers et al. 2002; Penner, 2001; Resnick, Berg, & Eisenberg, 2000; Vygotsky, 1978), the constructionist activity of producing an artifact (the interactive game adventure) provides an even more powerful learning experience than studying a previously constructed artifact.
+The VGCVS is defined in Table 2.
+Although this rubric is designed to evaluate the higher-order thinking skills used when playing video games, it is a good first step to measure the higher-order thinking skills used to construct game adventures as well, since the author uses similar skills to create situations as the player uses to solve them.
+However, as outlined by Papert (1991) and illustrated by many others (Bers, Ponte, Juelich, Viera, & Schenker, 2002; Penner, 2001; Resnick, Berg, & Eisenberg, 2000; Vygotsky, 1978), the constructionist activity of producing an artifact (the interactive game adventure) provides an even more powerful learning experience than studying a previously constructed artifact.
 There are twenty binary questions in Rice's rubric, which we illustrate by listing six of them: 1) has a storyline, 2) has a complex storyline with characters users care about, 3) offers simple puzzles, 4) has complex puzzles requiring effort to solve, 5) allows different ways to complete the game, and 6) requires gathering of information in order to complete.